UX research-only project

 In the second part of our sessions, we gave our participants a few tasks to test the usability of the product.
 By this point, we uncovered the problems that were mostly design-related.
 Although the general usability guidelines and best practices to find usability issues are essentially the same anywhere in the world, we had to emphasize the fact that the negative and constructive feedback was more than welcome.
 Locals were naturally more inclined to share positive feedback.

 We also iterated on the tests every 2-3 days, removing the questions and tasks that did not provide useful insights or that provided insights that we had already validated.
-We had to replace them with other questions and tasks that helped us validate new hypothesis we were coming up with during the research.
+We had to replace them with other questions and tasks that helped us validate the new hypothesis we were coming up with during the research.

 The following are some of the cultural differences we had to take into account when collaborating with a team in India: